mealoneisok/plot-Gantt-Chart-for-different-cpu-scheduling-algorithms/readme.md

 Available CPU scheduling algorithm: fcfs, sjf, rr, priority(min or max)

-Use CPUScheduler to find the progress detail, summary and use ProcessGnattChart to plot the Gnatt's Chart
+Find the progress detail and summary with CPUScheduler and plot the Gnatt's Chart with ProcessGnattChart

 # Example